Inside Victorian Broadmoor

 Dr William Orange

-The Berkshire Record Office looks after the historic archives of Broadmoor Hospital.
+The Royal Berkshire Archive looks after the historic archives of Broadmoor Hospital.
 Thanks to generous grants from The Wellcome Trust these archives are now available for research, subject to access restrictions.
 The archives tell the history of this unique institution.

 There are many individual patient histories within the archive, and the pages below tell some of these.

-An updated edition of the book Broadmoor Revealed was published for the hospital's 150th anniversary in 2013; a related book, Life in the Victorian Asylum, is available now.
+An updated edition of the book Broadmoor Revealed was published for the hospital's 150th anniversary in 2013; a related book, Life in the Victorian Asylum, is also available.

 Edward Oxford, by permission of Bethlem Royal Hospital Archives and Museum